jecoat/Any/README.md

-# Any
+# electron
-for any useage.
+for electron learn